Some information from Wikipedia

 Famous Boxer Freddie Mills was stationed at RAF Padgate.
 He was world light heavyweight boxing champion between 1948 and 1950.
 Also did Hughie Green, the man in charge of TV talent show Opportunity Knocks and Bob Monkhouse (comedian, presenter, actor and cartoonist), who also presented Opportunity Knocks, but in the 1990s.

 I can’t remember where this plan originated.
-I believe it to Warrington Worldwide Forum but can’t see it on there now to ask for permission to use it or to give credit.
+I believe it to be from Warrington Worldwide Forum but can’t see it on there now to ask for permission to use it or to give credit.
 Please get in touch so I can put that right.
 Of course, I will remove it if not permissible.

 David Cherry from Australia writes of his childhood memories of RAF Padgate.